 SeaBear Crab - not the kind you'll find in grocery stores, or even fine fish markets.
 We have the largest, most desirable legs, representing less than 10% of all that's offered.
-Fully cooked, ready to enjoy!
+Fully cooked, ready for you to enjoy!

 For crab lovers, this is pure indulgence.
 Each cluster of crab legs is loaded with the unforgettably sweet, succulent meat of Northwest Dungeness Crab.